The World's Cheapest Caviar

 Open daily, except Monday

-For US residents, French green lentils from Puy can also be mail ordered here or in specialty shops.
+For US residents, French green lentils from Puy can also be mail ordered here or are available in specialty shops.

 I just made lentilles de Puy for dinner the other night!
 They are indeed delicious little things.
 And I'm so glad we've moved on from hippy dippy soups to nice, sharp salads.